Javids Almond

 For Bacterial Canker on cherry and plum trees, use a sharp knife to cut out the infected tissue.
 Removed all the dark coloured cambium until healthy tissue appears.

-Black Knot in plums.
-When Black Knot infects a small branch, cut away the branch 5 inches below the knot.
-Where infections occur on larger branches or trunks, excise infected tissue down to healthy wood.
+Black Knot.
+When Black Knot infects a small branch, cut away the branch 5 inches below the site of the infection.
 Burn or bury prunings away from the area to prevent reinfection.
-Sterilize cutting shears to limit the spread of the disease.
 Severely infected trees should be removed entirely.

 Sticky Barriers.
-Paint a ring of Tree Tanglefoot or Sticky Stuff SKU 735-9108 a few feet up the trunk to block ants, Gypsy moths, tent caterpillar larvae, canker worms, and other crawling insects.
+Paint a ring of Tree Tanglefoot a few feet up the trunk to block ants, Gypsy moths, tent caterpillar larvae, canker worms, and other crawling insects.